Mackinac Island and the Gilded Age

 The buildings and transportation are not the only vestiges remaining of the 18th and 19th centuries.
 The fort has daily reenactments and many of the historical buildings’ staff dress in Victorian clothing.
 You can take a step back in time and catch a glimpse into what life was like on the island during the era.

 Visiting Mackinac Island is a wonderful opportunity to live a little history, enjoy a little fudge, and take in all this Great Lakes gem has to offer.
 And, you wouldn’t be at all out of place wearing something Victorian!
-Our Charity Victorian Dress would look beautiful out for summer stroll and the Promise Victorian Ensemble is perfect for a promenade on the front porch of the Grand Hotel.
+Our Charity Victorian Dress would look beautiful out for summer stroll and the Nina Dress is perfect for a promenade on the front porch of the Grand Hotel.
 Of course, modern dress is allowed on the island and most tourists opt for this.
 But, those with a Victorian heart will feel right at home on this most beautiful island lost somewhere in time.

 – Donna Klein